taylorkk/2019-spring-06-javascript-functions/README.md

  * Have it update when the other 3 columns are updated
  * How are the columns being selected
  * How will the width of the columns change?
+ * Can you create a new function that will update all 4 columns in 1 call?

 # Reference: